 Kansas City Car Accident Lawyer

-Experienced representation for car crash victims in Missouri and Kansas
+Experienced representation for auto accident victims in Missouri and Kansas

 A car accident can change or end a life in an instant.
 Just one driver who runs through a traffic light, one drunk driver who takes the keys, or one driver distracted by a smartphone can cause a terrible crash.
 Car accidents cause life-changing harm, such as traumatic brain injuries, spinal cord damage, burn injuries, broken bones, and other severe injuries.
 In the most tragic case, a loved one is killed by an irresponsible driver.
 That's why you need an experienced Kansas City car accident lawyer.

 At Kansas City Accident Injury Attorneys, our trial lawyers have been fighting for car accident victims in Kansas and Missouri for more than 30 years.
 We work with investigators, the police, traffic reconstruction experts, and physicians to determine how your accident happened and who is responsible.
 Our lawyers have a strong track record of success negotiating settlements and obtaining jury verdicts – including many car accidents where the award was a six-figure number.
 We guide victims and families through every stage of the litigation process.
 Give us a call to learn how we can help.

 Some of the worst Kansas City roads are I-435 (especially where it intersects with I-70), I-35, Hwy 71, I-29, 75th Street, and 5th Street.
 Many Missouri and Kansas roads have speed limits of 70 mph, which means many drivers travel at 75, 80, or even 85 mph.